KimPaige/Fake-News/README.md

+ # Purpose

+This code was the outcome of a weekend long coding competition, Create Camp, which is run by Summer of Tech.
+We were given the challenge of creating a web application that used at least one API or data source, and given only 16 hours, split across two days, to complete it.
+We came up with our idea early on in the first day and then spent the rest of our time developing the code found in this repository.

+# Award

+Our team is very proud to say that we won the overall award at Create Camp 2018, Technology.

+# Introduction

 Millennials do not have the time or inclination to read traditional news articles.
 But what if they could engage with the news quickly and effortlessly on a fun platform that fits straight into their everyday lives?
 Enter...